-ii.
+- i.
+Ensure orifices are clean and operating.
+Operate at least one orifice per gatewell slot (preferably the north orifice).
+If the project is operating within MOP, additional orifices may be operated to maintain a full collection channel.
+If orifices must be closed to repair any part of the facility, see section 3.2.2.4 to determine if the turbine unit must be shut down and if fish must be dipped from the gatewell(s). - ii.
 Ensure orifice lights are functioning and operating in open orifices 24 hrs/day.
 Replace all burned out orifice lights within 24 hours of notification.
-Orifice lights and area lights may be turned off the evening before dewatering the channel at the end of the season (December 16 or later) to encourage fish to exit the channel volitionally.
-Area lights can be turned on briefly for personnel access if necessary.

-iii.
-Orifice jets must hit no closer than 3' from the back wall with the collection channel full.

-iv.
-Orifice valves must be either fully open or fully closed.
+Orifice lights and area lights may be turned off the evening before dewatering the channel at the end of the season (the Monday of the 3rd week of December or later) to encourage fish to exit the channel volitionally.
+Area lights can be turned on briefly for personnel access if necessary. - iii.
+Orifice jets must hit no closer than 3' from the back wall with the collection channel full. - iv.
+Orifice valves must be either fully open or fully closed. - v.

-v.
 Backflush orifices at least once per day and more frequently if required.
-During periods of high debris volumes and fish numbers, from April 1 through July 31, inspect and backflush orifices once per 8-hour shift or more frequently as determined by the Project biologist, to keep orifices clean.
+During periods of high debris volumes and fish numbers, from March 25 through July 31 (except in 2023 when bypass operations begin March 1), inspect and backflush orifices once per 8-hour shift or more frequently as determined by the Project biologist, to keep orifices clean.

-vi.
+5 NWS weather forecast for Lower Monumental Dam: forecast.weather.gov/MapClick.php?lat=46.56353885200048&lon=-118.53924714099969 vi.
 Ensure the water-up valve is capable of operating when needed.